speedcontrol/nodecg-speedcontrol/READMES/API.md

 # API Documentation

+**If you were developing bundles that relied on this bundle before v1.x was released, please check [Migrating from v0.9 to v1.x](Migrating-from-v0.9-to-v1.x.md).**

 Below is a list of the ways you can interact with this bundle from within your own layout bundles.
 This documentation assumes you have knowledge about [NodeCG](https://nodecg.com/) bundle development.

 It is suggested you add this bundle as to your `bundleDependencies` when making your NodeCG bundle, see [nodecg.bundleDependencies here](https://nodecg.com/tutorial-5_manifest.html); `"nodecg-speedcontrol": "^1.0.0"` or similar should be added there.